Core i5-10400F vs FX-7500

 So, is Core i5-10400F better than FX-7500?

 Yes.
-Core i5-10400F is the better overall CPU here.
-You are getting a 153.9% average FPS lead across 50 shared CPU game tests in our data, 306% better PassMark, and the stronger long-term platform, which makes it the stronger all-around choice.
+Core i5-10400F is the better all-around CPU here.
+It gives you a 153.9% average FPS lead across 50 shared CPU game tests in our data, 306% better PassMark, and the stronger long-term platform, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Core i5-10400F is the better pick here.
+If gaming is the priority, Core i5-10400F is the better pick.
 According to our tests, it delivers 153.9% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core i5-10400F is the better fit.
+For streaming, content creation, and heavier multitasking, Core i5-10400F is the stronger fit.
 You are getting 306% better PassMark, backed by 6 cores and 12 threads.

 Which one is the smarter buy today, not just the cheaper CPU?